 We covered how to build trust through well-documented incident management

-When an organization has an effective incident response plan in place, consumers and potential business partners are more trusting of the brand.
+When an organization has an effective incident response plan, consumers and potential business partners are more trusting of the brand.

 “When an organization isn’t trying to trick the public, is documenting and evaluating common themes … as an end customer, that level of trust is going to be connected.” — Jodi Daniels

-Not only does effective privacy incident documentation mitigate risk and reputational harm by preventing incidents, it also proves to partnering businesses that you’re accountable and prepared.
+Not only does effective privacy incident documentation mitigate risk and reputational harm by preventing incidents, but it also proves to partner businesses that you’re accountable and prepared.
 If an incident does occur and requires notification, your company has clear steps on how to proceed and who to notify.

-Analyzing incident documentation on a continued basis helps identify areas for improvement and opportunities to mature your organization’s security posture.
+Analyzing incident documentation continuously helps identify areas for improvement and opportunities to mature your organization’s security posture.
 For example, human error remains the largest cause of privacy incidents.

 Jodi suggests using uncovered data like this to help evaluate where you need to increase employee training or automation.
 By reporting incident trends and metrics to your board, you can make a case for an increased privacy program budget.